jimacoff/OFN-User-Guide---Master/farmers-set-up-draft.md

 ## Steps for setting up Collective Farmer's Market Shop {#steps-for-setting-up-a-producer-shop}

-Setting up this model on OFN is much like setting up a Hub Shop.
+Setting up this model on Abukem E-Market is much like setting up a Hub Shop.

 1) Register a profile for your collective shop on Open Food Network (e.g. Belleview Farmer's Market Online Shop).
 This setup tool will ask for basic information about your enterprise to create your profile.
 You'll be prompted to confirm the email address.